xtchen64/deep-learning-playground-cv/README.md

     - Activate this venv in terminal: `source mnist/bin/activate`
 2. Install required packages in terminal: `pip install -e .`

-## Run code:
+## Train and evaluate models:
-- To run pipeline in terminal, configure with gin files and run commands such as `python3 pipelines/flows/logistic_reg_pipeline.py`.
+- To run pipeline in terminal, configure with gin files and run commands such as `python pipelines/flows/logistic_reg_pipeline.py`.
 - Alternatively, experiment with the code in the example notebooks in the `notebooks` folder.

 ## Supported Models: